-Often overlooked in fan speed control is the actual start-up control period.
-When starting a fan from a non-operating condition (fan speed is zero revolutions per minute (RPM)), the desired PWM duty cycle or average fan voltage cannot be applied immediately.
+Often overlooked in fan speed control is the actual startup control period.
+When starting a fan from a non-operating condition (fan speed is zero revolutions per minute (RPM)), the desired PWM duty cycle or average fan voltage can not be applied immediately.
 Since the fan is at a rest position, the fan's inertia must be overcome to get it started.
 The best way to accomplish this is to apply the full rated voltage to the fan for a minimum of one second.
 This will ensure that in all operating environments, the fan will start and operate properly.
 An example of the start-up timing is shown in Figure 1-1.

-A key feature of the TC646B/TC648B/TC649B devices is the start-up timer.
-When power is first applied to the device, or when the device is brought out of the shutdown/auto-shutdown modes of operation, the V{OUT} output will go to a high state for 32 PWM cycles (one second for $C_F = 1~\mu F$).
-This will drive the fan to full speed for this time frame.
+A key feature of the TC642B/TC647B device is the start-up timer.
+When power is first applied to the device, (when the device is brought out of the shutdown mode of operation) the VOUT output will go to a high state for 32 PWM cycles (one second for $C_F = 1 \mu F$ ).
+This will drive the fan to full speed for this time-frame.

-During the start-up period for the TC646B and TC649B devices, the SENSE pin is being monitored for fan pulses.
-If pulses are detected during this period, the fan speed controller will then move to PWM operation.
-If pulses are not detected during the start-up period, the start-up timer is activated again.
-If pulses are not detected at the SENSE pin during this additional period, the FAULT output will go low to indicate that a fan fault condition has occurred.
-See Section 4.7, "FAULT/OTF Output", for more details.
+During the start-up period, the SENSE pin is being monitored for fan pulses.
+If pulses are detected during this period, the fan speed controller will then move to PWM operation (see Section 4.5, "Minimum Fan Speed", for more details on operation when coming out of start-up).
+If pulses are not detected during the startup period, the start-up timer is activated again.
+If pulses are not detected at the SENSE pin during this additional start-up period, the FAULT output will go low to indicate that a fan fault condition has occurred.
+See Section 4.7, "FAULT Output", for more details.

-4.4 PWM Frequency & Duty Cycle Control (C_F & V{IN} Pins)
+4.4 PWM Frequency & Duty Cycle Control (CF & VIN Pins)

-The frequency of the PWM pulse train is controlled by the C_F pin.
-By attaching a capacitor to the C_F pin, the frequency of the PWM pulse train can be set to the desired value.
-The typical PWM frequency for a 1.0 μ F capacitor is 30 Hz.
+The frequency of the PWM pulse train is controlled by the CF pin.
+By attaching a capacitor to the CF pin, the frequency of the PWM pulse train can be set to the desired value.
+The typical PWM frequency for a 1.0 $\mu$ F capacitor is 30 Hz.
 The frequency can be adjusted by raising or lowering the value of the capacitor.
-The C_F pin functions as a ramp generator.
+The CF pin functions as a ramp generator.
 The voltage at this pin will ramp from 1.20V to 2.60V (typically) as a sawtooth waveform.
 An example of this is shown in Figure 4-3.